 The Standing Forward Bend is the perfect way to explore the relationship between flexibility and muscular engagement.
 In this pose, we gently engage through the fronts of the legs in order to release the backs of the legs.

 When done intelligently, with a slight bend in the leg, it is a great posture for the knees and can help to lengthen the whole back of the body, especially the hamstrings.

 It is a naturally relaxing posture and can be of great benefit to people who suffer from anxiety and stress.
 The increased blood flow it promotes can help to raise your energy level without aggravating the nervous system.

 Phalankasana (Plank Pose)

-This pose is a very important pose for strengthening the upper body and the deep core muscles of the abdomen.
-The shoulder alignment learned in this pose will translate to every other arm balancing posture in your yoga practice, as will the strong engagement of the core.
+Phalankasana is a very important pose for strengthening the upper body and the deep core muscles of the abdomen.
+The shoulder alignment learned in this pose will translate to every other arm-balancing posture in your yoga practice, as will the strong engagement of the core.

 Plank Pose builds intelligence and sensitivity in the hands and teaches us to distribute stress evenly throughout the body when in a strength based pose.